Contact International Enrollment Services

 View the Virtual Tour

 For applicants who have never attended post-secondary school

 Admission to the College is based on students’ successful completion of secondary school and on their academic achievement.
 All evaluations conducted by WES or ECE are designed to equate the level of education in other countries to the level of education within the U.S. International freshman applicants must have an equivalent secondary school average of an 80 (US average) or above.
 In addition, all international freshman applicants whose native language is not English must prove English proficiency by fulfilling one of the proofs of English requirements stipulated above.

-An official copy of a transcripts must be submitted to the Office of Enrollment Services for each institution attended.
+An official copy of a transcripts must be submitted to the Office of Enrollment Management for each institution attended.
 Inaccurate or misleading information, submission of false records or omission of application information may result in denial of an admission offer, revocation of an admission or administrative dismissal from the College.

 UNDERGRADUATE INTERNATIONAL TRANSFERS

 Admission as a transfer student is based on the academic achievement within the post-secondary institution.
 Students must provide transcripts from all colleges or universities attended.
 The GPA is calculated by taking the average of all course work attempted.
 An evaluation of foreign credentials is required for admissions.
 We recommend using WES, ECE or Span Tran but, will accept evaluations from any NACES member.
 Evaluations must be course by course and reflect a minimum cumulative grade point average (GPA) of a 2.0 for most programs at our University.
 However, School of Education programs and programs within the School of Business require a minimum of a 3.0 GPA and proof of the aforementioned requirements.
 The Psychology program requires a minimum of a 2.5 GPA and proof of the aforementioned requirements.